microchip-pic-avr-examples/pic18f47q10-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

     <br />

-4. For Transparent Serial only: Open a Serial Terminal Program such as Tera Term, Realterm, PuTTY, Serial, or similar.
+4. For Transparent Serial only: Open a Serial Terminal Program such as Tera Term, Realterm, PuTTY, Serial or similar.
 Baud rate will be configured as 115200.

     <br />